miramor/FYS3150---Computational-Physics/README.md

 There will be instructions asking for inputs, these are always numbers(integers).

-PS: We recommend plotting in 3D :) (Axis != equal, which makes it look cooler)
+PS: We recommend plotting in 3D :) (axis != equal, which makes it look cooler)